serghiou/clinicaltrialr/cran-comments.md

 * There were no ERRORs or WARNINGs

-* Three NOTEs:
+* One NOTE:

-    * I confirm that all three are not spelling mistakes or NOTEs
+    * I confirm that the NOTE is not relevant

 ## Downstream dependencies